Montana/auto-hound/README.md

 ## Updates

 * Added in v1.1 is "auto text" which texts the person/company in question that owes you money using the Twilio API.
-A few things you'll need if you want this function is Sinatra, which can be install by running ```gem install sinatra```.
+One of the few things you'll need if you want this function to work properly is a href="https://github.com/sinatra/sinatra">Sinatra</a>,, which can be install by running ```gem install sinatra```.

 ## Usage